 Hello, and welcome to Journey to Saving!
 Thanks for visiting.
-While I blog anonymously, I go by E.M., and I am a 20-something year old just starting out on her financial journey.
+My name is Erin, and I am a 20-something year old just starting out on her financial journey.
 I recently relocated to North Carolina with my boyfriend and two cats (pictured to the right) in an attempt to lower our expenses.
 Previously, we were living in New York, paying $1,250 for a basement apartment.
 We knew there wasn’t an affordable future for us there, and we are excited to start this less expensive chapter of our lives =).

 Here’s a look at my financial journey thus far, so you know where I’m coming from: